LoganMcCole/Private-repository/README.md

 [Module 6: Microservices and APIs](./Module6)

 ## About Me
-I am an operations manager for a online chat and AI solution company.
+I am an operations manager for an online chat and AI solution company.